 average growth of around 14% per year over the long-term.

-How can I buy gold?
+How can I invest in gold?

 Something to note is that when you buy gold (or other precious metals) you would usually buy it at the gold price of the day plus a commission of up to 10%.
 On top of that you may need to pay VAT which we know is at 15%.
 There is no VAT charged on gold Krugerrands but do be sure to ask about other investments.
 When selling though you would get the price of the day less a commission of up to 10%.
 What this implies is that when investing in gold or other precious metals you should ideally keep them for at least 3 – 5 years to make up for any commissions paid.
 In my own experience, holding onto Krugerrands for a period of 5 or more years has proven quite valuable.

 * The gold price fluctuates daily.
 These estimates are from October 2020.

 This post is sponsored by Mr Kruger, a Bullion Specialist company which offers the expert evaluation of Gold, Silver and other precious metals and stones.
 The company also deals in Krugerrands and collectable coins.
 Mr Kruger is an approved member of SAAND (South African Association of Numismatic Dealers) and the Jewellery Council of SA.